OWASP/www-policy/operational/mailing-list.md

 With regard to the two Controlled owasp.org lists, following are their additional membership requirements:

 **Global-board**.
-Membership of this is controlled to only include current Board members, recently elected incoming Board Members, the Executive Director, and Chief Financial Officer of the Foundation.
+Membership of this Mailing List is controlled to only include current Board members, recently elected incoming Board Members, the Executive Director, and Chief Financial Officer of the Foundation.
 While membership is controlled, all content posted to this mail list is public for anyone on the internet to read.

 **Leaders**.
-Membership of this list is controlled to active Leaders in the Foundation which includes Project, Chapter, and Committee Leaders as listed in their respective leaders.md file on the owasp.org website.
+Membership of this Mailing List is controlled to active Leaders in the Foundation which includes Project, Chapter, and Committee Leaders as listed in their respective leaders.md file on the owasp.org website.
 Incoming and departing Leaders are expected to voluntarily request membership to the list or personally opt-out of the list.
 While membership is controlled, all content posted to this mail list is public for anyone on the internet to read.

-From time-to-time list membership shall be audited by Group Owner(s) and Individuals who do not meet list membership requirements shall be removed from the respective list with no notice and at any time.
+From time-to-time Mailing List membership shall be audited by Group Owner(s) and Individuals who do not meet list membership requirements shall be removed from the respective list with no notice and at any time.

 ## Posting